Reproducibility Pack

 - Confirm the

-run_idand runtime metadata inrun_manifest.json - Review
+run_idand runtime metadata inrun_manifest.json - Review the captured environment and build scripts

 For the output inventory view, see Report Package Overview.